Make your own duvet cover set

 Fold the fabric length in a half right sides together so the two short sides meet.
 Sew two long edges together.
-If you’re using directional print fabric you also need to sew the top of the of the cover.
+If you’re using directional print fabric you also need to sew the other short sides together

 I sew the two long sides only on overlocker as it does two jobs in one - sews and makes the edges nice and neat.